A relic from when the Italian fuzz drove Ferraris.

 As Girardo notes, Spatafora was one of just four policemen in the entire country to attend a high-performance driver training in Maranello, Ferrari’s home.
-Through the course of the program, Spatafora reportedly fell into a groove with the 250 GTE, a 2+2 grand tourer that boasted the legendary Ferrari Colombo V12 found in other vehicles like the race-winning 250 GTO and 250 GT California Spider.
+Through the course of the program, Spatafora reportedly fell into a groove with the 250 GTE, a 2+2 grand tourer that boasted the legendary Ferrari Colombo V12 found in other vehicles like the race-winning 250 GTO and 250 GT California Spyder.
 From that trip to Maranello came Spatafora’s new ride, this 250 GTE Polizia.

 A Series II vehicle, this Polizia carries chassis number 3999, delivered new in Maranello in November 1962.
 Its 3.0-liter V12 produced 240 horsepower (179 kilowatts), a number that was close to world-beating back then.
 Finished in black with a hard-wearing tan leatherette interior, this example wasn’t the only Polizia built by Ferrari – the second law enforcement GTE met its end just a few weeks after entering service, destroyed in the line of duty.